pachadotdev/economiccomplexity/inst/paper.md

 study species interaction (see @ranking2015) and, more directly related, to study the scientific competitiveness of nations (See @scientific2014).

-The application widespread of economic complexity shall be looked with a bit of caution.
+The application widespread of economic complexity should be considered with caution.
 Any theoretical or computational implementation shall be far from becoming a keystone if reproducibility is ignored.
 The extent to which code in computational research would build with reasonable effort is lower than 20%